- Beginning of the page

 About our Trainers

-Ruschil Ray is an associate consultant at Vector Consulting Services.
+Ruschil Ray is a consultant at Vector Consulting Services.
 She has completed her Bachelor’s in Electronics and Communication engineering and has a master’s degree in Information Technology with the specialization in Embedded Systems from University of Stuttgart.
 She did her master thesis in the automotive cybersecurity domain with a focus on grey-box penetration test strategy.
 Ruschil supports companies worldwide to improve their security processes and security testing strategies.

 Prof. Dr. Christof Ebert is Managing Director of Vector Consulting Services GmbH.
 He supports companies worldwide in improving their product development and product strategy as well as in change management.
 He sits on various supervisory boards, is a professor at the University of Stuttgart and the Sorbonne in Paris, and the author of several renowned books.
 Twitter: @ChristofEbert.